 The bonus exploit granted by your attributes is called your trait.

-You may choose between two attribute exploits.
+You may choose between two traits.
 The options available to you are dependent on your attributes: one is defined by your highest attribute, and one is defined by your lowest attribute.
 LUC is not included in this process.

-Identify either your highest attribute or your lowest attribute (your choice), and choose or roll for a corresponding exploit.
-Note that all attribute exploits are beneficial, even if they correspond to a low attribute.
+Identify either your highest attribute or your lowest attribute (your choice), and choose or roll for a corresponding trait.
+Note that all traits are beneficial, even if they correspond to a low attribute.

 |Attribute||Highest Attribute||Lowest Attribute|